 Raymond James and the Tampa Bay Buccaneers team up to support children’s hospitals through the Kicking for Kids program

-For every field goal Bucs placekickers made during the 2012-13 regular season and postseason, the financial services firm donated $1,000 to designated Tampa Bay-area children’s hospitals, including All Children’s Hospital in St. Petersburg, Fla., St. Joseph’s Children’s Hospital in Tampa, Fla., and Arnold Palmer Hospital for Children in Orlando, Fla.
+For every field goal Bucs placekickers made during the 2013-14 regular season, the financial services firm donated $1,000 to designated Tampa Bay-area children’s hospitals, including All Children’s Hospital in St. Petersburg, Fla., St. Joseph’s Children’s Hospital in Tampa, Fla., and Arnold Palmer Hospital for Children in Orlando, Fla.

-Since the Raymond James Kicking for Kids program began in 2000, it has raised more than $230,000 for children’s hospitals in cities across the country where the Buccaneers have played.
+Since the Raymond James Kicking for Kids program began in 2000, it has raised more than $250,000 for local children’s hospitals and in cities across the country where the Buccaneers have played.

 “At Raymond James, we believe in supporting the communities that help us continue our growth and success.
-And giving back is our way of saying thanks and showing our support,” said Karen Julien, Branch Manager at Raymond James Carillon location.
+And giving back is our way of saying thanks and showing our support,” said Tash Elwyn, RJA President Private Client Group.
 “And we’re thrilled to be able to provide support to the programs at our area hospitals that go directly to helping children.”